SafiaOmar/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+   Answer:
+   You can also use useRouteMatch to access a match without rendering a Route.
+This is done by passing it the location argument.

 1. How would you explain form validation to someone who has never programmed before?
+   Answer: its the process of checking if your code is in compliance with the standards and recommendations set bt the W3C for the web.
 1. In 1-2 sentences, define end to end testing.

+Answer: this means testing everything in the entire application.
+Example Steps: analyze requirements of how the app is supposed to work in every aspect, set up a test enviroment in alighnment with all the requirements, analyze software and hardware requirements, list down how every system needs to respond etc.....

 ## Instructions

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project
+- [x ] Create a forked copy of this project
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [ x] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Implement the project on the main branch, committing changes regularly
+- [ x] Implement the project on the main branch, committing changes regularly
-- [ ] Push commits: `git push origin main`
+- [ x] Push commits: `git push origin main`
-- [ ] PUSH EVERYTHING TO THE MAIN BRANCH
+- [x ] PUSH EVERYTHING TO THE MAIN BRANCH

 ### Task 2: Project Requirements